krishauser/GEMstack/GEMstack/offboard/calibration/README.md

 Steps
 ====================
 1. Open Terminal and cd into GEMstack
-2. Use the command: "python3 GEMstack/offboard/calibration/interactive_visualization.py data/(calibration image name)"
+2. Use the command: `python3 GEMstack/offboard/calibration/interactive_visualization.py data/(calibration image name)`
 3. Use `Ctrl + right click` to choose the feature points on lidar point cloud, you can use` Shift + Ctrl + right click` to undo the points.
 4. Use `Ctrl + right click` to choose the feature points on Zed image, you need to choose the same points and same order with the previous step.
 5. Close the window, and the extrinsct will show on the terminal